deemsk/frontend/codestyle/styles.md

 Scrutinize each rule at the point of view your daily work:
 - Will you be able to adhere it in your work?
-- Will it be comfort for you?
+- Will it be comfortable for you?
 - Does it work for your team?

 If you found a grammar mistake or would like to reformulate